javierluraschi/voxels/README.md

 ![](tools/README/voxels-demo.gif)

-Notice that after closing the explorer, `voxels()` returns a matrix of voxels which you can pass in `voxels()` to render back those voxels, or alternatevely, you can pass your own 3D matrix to render voxels from it:
+pass your own 3D matrix to render voxels from it,

 ``` r
 voxels(array(c(